Thommy Berggren: Film and television

 In 1961, Berggren made his film debut in Pärlemor.
-In 1962 he met aspiring director Bo Widerberg, who became his good friend and one of his most important collaborators.
+The next year, he met aspiring director Bo Widerberg, who became his good friend and one of his most frequent collaborators.
 Like Berggren, Widerberg strongly believed that films needed to focus on human relationships, have a greater political significance, and be socially conscious.
 As early as 1960, Berggren declared in an interview that he only wanted to do films that he could truly stand for, to play people who developed – an attitude he has maintained through the years.
-In Widerberg he found a perfect working partner.
-Their first feature together, Barnvagnen, about a woman who chooses single parenthood instead of marriage, reflected those goals.

-The two continued their successful partnership with 1963's Raven's End, a portrait of working class life in 1930's Sweden.
+Berggren and Widerberg's first feature together was Barnvagnen, about a woman who chooses single parenthood instead of marriage.
+The two continued their partnership with 1963's Raven's End, a portrait of working class life in 1930's Sweden.
 Berggren portrayed Anders, a young aspiring writer who finds his hopes and dreams dashed upon the reality of an impoverished existence.
-In 1966, Berggren was awarded the Guldbagge, the Swedish equivalent of the Oscar, for Widerberg's Heja Roland!, although the film did not receive the same acclaim afforded to its predecessors.
-But the following year, he and Widerberg embarked on a film that would bring them both international fame, 1967's Elvira Madigan.
+In 1966, Berggren was awarded the Guldbagge, the Swedish equivalent of the Oscar, for Widerberg's Heja Roland!.
+The following year, Berggren starred in Elvira Madigan, Widerberg's first movie to have commercial success internationally.

 The film was based upon the real life romance of Lt.
 Sixten Sparre and the circus performer Elvira Madigan.
 In 1889, the pair willfully abandoned their respective lives for each other, but after spending a brief time in Denmark, the couple exhausted their limited finances and the doomed relationship ended in suicide.
 Widerberg shot the film on a low budget, in natural light and without a script, allowing the actors to improvise freely and to take their time delivering their dialogue.
 His desire was to make the film appear as if it were a documentary of the couple's romance.

-After the success of Elvira Madigan, financially tempting offers began to pour in for Berggren, including the opportunity to sign a lucrative contract with Paramount Pictures in Hollywood.
-However, he once again defied convention by rejecting those offers because their weak scripts did not measure up to his goals.
-He openly questioned why so many Swedish actors would dream of making it big in America, and when questioned about his uncompromising nature in 2006, Berggren stated:

-I am an artist and I like being one.
-I belong to a special group of people.
-I would not compare myself with Van Gogh, Matisse, Munch, Strindberg, or Dostoevsky, but I may be on the same boat, I know.
-So the talent I have, I have tried to manage.
-Then you tend to become stubborn and you wish to implement what you believe through your art, otherwise you are not an artist, at least you don't achieve the color and the magic that you would hope for.
-I see it as a necessary nicety to not have to compromise.